Broken toe

 When to see a doctor

-Consult a health care provider if the pain, swelling and change in skin color last for more than a few days or if the injury affects walking or wearing shoes.
+Contact a healthcare professional if the pain, swelling and change in skin color last for more than a few days or if the injury affects walking or wearing shoes.

 Causes

-Dropping something heavy on a foot and stubbing the toe against something hard are the most common causes of a broken toe.
+Dropping something heavy on a foot and stubbing a toe against something hard are the most common causes of a broken toe.

 Complications